KPIs for Your Law Firm

 What to include in your dashboard

 A variety of dashboard metrics and graphs let you monitor your KPIs and track your progress toward your goals.
-Examples include:
+The best dashboards are role-based (customized) and can include:

 - A list of active matters to keep current projects front and center